 3. Administrative and Support Staff:

 This includes roles in Human Resources, Finance, and Logistics.
-Hiring staff with direct experience in the UAE market is crucial for navigating local regulations, procurement processes, and systems like the WPS.
+Hiring staff with experience in the UAE market is crucial for navigating local regulations, procurement, and systems like the WPS.

 Understanding Labor Costs and Compensation in the UAE

 One of the most frequent questions from new investors is about labor costs.
-While the UAE has no federally mandated minimum wage, compensation is driven by market rates that vary based on industry, skill level, and nationality.
+While the UAE has no federally mandated minimum wage, compensation is driven by market rates that vary by industry, skill level, and nationality.

-• Allowances: It is standard practice to provide allowances for housing and transportation, either as a cash payment or as in-kind benefits.
+Allowances: Standard practice includes providing allowances for housing and transportation, either as cash payments or in-kind benefits.

 Indicative Monthly Salary Ranges (Disclaimer: These are market estimates and can vary):

-These administrative and salary costs are a key factor in the overall investment requirements for setting up a solar factory.
+These administrative and salary costs are a critical factor in determining the overall investment required to set up a solar factory.

 Frequently Asked Questions (FAQ)

-The standard working week is 48 hours, typically 8 hours per day over six days.
-Working hours during Ramadan are reduced by two hours per day for all employees.
+The standard working week is 48 hours, typically eight hours per day over six days.
+Working hours during Ramadan are reduced by two hours per day for all employees. -

-Under the new law, termination requires providing a contractual notice period (typically 30–90 days).
-The law specifies legitimate reasons for termination, and arbitrary dismissal can lead to compensation claims.
+Under the new law, termination requires a contractual notice period (typically 30–90 days).
+The law specifies legitimate reasons for termination, and arbitrary dismissal can lead to compensation claims. -

 Labor unions and strikes are not permitted.
 However, the law provides formal channels for collective dispute resolution, managed by MoHRE.